slact/durpina/README.md

-Name
+Durpina
 =============

-lua-resty-upstream - pure lua dynamic nginx upstream module
+Dynamic Upstream Reversy Proxying wIth Nice API

+A supremely flexible, easy to use dynamic Nginx upstream module based on lua-resty-upstream by toruneko.

 Status
 ======